Ceramic Design and the Specialty Coffee Experience

 Via – Ni Wares PTY LTD – Ni Wares Sensory Cups

-A cup’s shape and colour can influence perceived sweetness, acidity, and aroma.
-This insight isn’t just theoretical, it’s directly applicable to our experience of speciality coffee.
+A cup’s design, shape and colour can influence sweetness, acidity and aroma.
+This insight isn’t just theoretical, it’s directly rooted in our experience of speciality coffee.

 Shape

-Cup shape determines how coffee hits the tongue and how aroma is channelled.
-A wider rim may allow for more oxygen interaction and aroma diffusion, enhancing complexity.
-A narrower opening, like in wine glasses, can concentrate aromas and heighten olfactory perception.
+Cup shape determines how the coffee we’re drinking hits our tongue and how the beautiful aroma is channelled.
+A wider rim on the cup may allow for more oxygen interaction and aroma diffusion, enhancing complexity.
+And a narrower opening, like in a wine glass, can help concentrate aromas and heighten olfactory perception

 The rim’s thickness and curve influence the flow of liquid, subtly affecting the drinking experience.
 A thinner lip can deliver coffee more cleanly onto the palate, while a thicker lip might slow the flow and introduce a more casual, comfort-focused feel.

-• Flavour Perception: The curved lip and inner surface gently direct the coffee toward the centre of the tongue, balancing acidity and sweetness.
+• Flavour Perception: The curved lip and inner surface gently direct the coffee toward the centre of the tongue, balancing acidity and sweetness, as well as the colour helping with sweetness perception.

 Bouba invites us to slow down.
 It reminds us that coffee is not just tasted—it’s held, felt, and inhaled.

-At Caretta Coffee, we celebrate every element of the coffee journey—from seed to cup.
-Next time you sip, consider the design of the vessel in your hand.
+At Caretta Coffee, we celebrate every element of the coffee journey—from cherry to cup.
+Next time you sip, consider the design and creation of the cup in your hand.
 It might just be enhancing your experience more than you think.

 If you’re interested in the beauty of filter coffee and would like to up your filter game, we would love you to check out our other blog posts – here is one about the importance of flow rate when brewing filter coffee and another on the pure basics of filter coffee for beginners.